 The steamer measures:

-The bottom idli plate has 3 circluar moulds of dia 7 cm each.
+The idli plates have 3 circluar moulds of dia 8 cm & 6 cm each.

 Note: Though the steamer is in a very good condition and completely usable, there may be some imperfections which are mainly due to the vintage nature and past usage of this heritage item.